EECS150/asic_labs_fa21/lab4/spec.md

 ```

 The first command here translates the outputs of the synthesis tool to conform to the inputs expected by the P&R tool.
 The second command is similar to the partial synthesis commands we used in the last lab.
 It tells HAMMER to do the PAR flow until it finishes CTS, then stop.
-Under the hood, for this lab, HAMMER uses Cadence Innovus as the back-end tool to perform P&R. Wait until Innovus is done with the P&R steps until post-CTS optimization and exits.
+Under the hood, for this lab, HAMMER uses Cadence Innovus as the back-end tool to perform P&R. HAMMER waits until Innovus is done with the P&R steps through post-CTS optimization, then exits.
 You will see that HAMMER again gives you an error - similar to last lab when HAMMER expected a synthesized output, this time HAMMER expects the full flow to be completed and gives an error whenever it can’t find some collateral expected of P&R.

 Once done, look into the `build/par-rundir` folder.
 Similar to how all the synthesis files were placed under `build/syn-rundir` folder in the previous lab, this folder holds all the P&R files.
 Go ahead and open `par.tcl` file in a text editor.
 HAMMER generated this file for Innovus to consume in batch mode, and inside are Innovus Common UI commands as a TCL script.

 While we will be looking through some of these commands in a bit, first take a look at `timingReports`.
-Due to when HAMMER outputs timing reports, you should only see the pre-CTS timing reports. gcd coprocessor `preCTS all.tarpt.gz` contains the report in a g-zipped archive.
-Rest of the files also contain useful information regarding capacitances, length of wires etc. Unzip these using `gzip` or navigate with Caja, the file browser, and double click the archive you want to peek into.
+You should only see the pre-CTS timing reports. `gcd_coprocessor_preCTS_all.tarpt.gz` contains the report in a g-zipped archive.
+The remaining files also contain useful information regarding capacitances, length of wires etc. You may view these directly using Vim, unzip them using `gzip`, or navigate through them with Caja, the file browser.

-Going back a level, in `par-rundir`, the folder hammer cts debug has the post-CTS timing reports.
+Going back a level, in `par-rundir`, the folder `hammer_cts_debug` has the post-CTS timing reports.
 The two important archives are `hammer_cts_all.tarpt.gz` and `hammer_cts_all_hold.tarpt.gz`.
 These contain the setup and hold timing analyses results after post-CTS optimization.
-Look into the hold report.
-You may actually see some violations!
+Look into the hold report (you may actually see some violations!).
 However, any violation should be small (<1 ps) and because we have a lot of margins during design (namely the `design.yml` file has “clock uncertainty” set to 100 ps), these small violations are not of concern, but should still be investigated in a real design.

 ## Visualizing the Results